 - Drink Straw

 - Two objects of the same height that you can tie a string to.
-I used chairs.
+We used two chairs

-Step 1 – Position two objects of the same height (I’m using chairs) about 10 feet apart and grab a piece of string.
+Step 1 – Position two objects of the same height (We used chairs) about 10 feet apart.
+Then grab your string and securely tie one end to one of the objects.

-Step 3 – Next, get a straight plastic drinking straw.
-If the straw is one of the “bendy” straws with the flexible piece, cut off the flexible part so you are left with a straight straw.
+Step 2 – Next, get your plastic drinking straw.
+If you are using a “bendy” straws with the flexible piece on one end, cut off the flexible part so you are left with a straight straw.

-Step 6 – Tie the loose end of the string to the back of your second object (I’m using another chair) and make sure the string is tight.
+Step 3 – Then tie the loose end of the string to your second object (We used a second chair across the room) and make sure the string is tight.
 If the string isn’t tight, move the objects farther apart until it is.

-Step 9 – Let go of the balloon and watch as it rockets across the string!
+Step 5 – Let go of the balloon and watch what happens!
+Do you know what caused the balloon to rocket across the room?
+Find out the answer in the how does this experiment work section below.
 Then inflate the balloon again and repeat again and again.

 The balloon flies across the string because of air and thrust.
 Thrust can be explained by Newton’s Third Law of Motion.
 Newton’s third law states that for every action there is an equal but opposite reaction.
 As the air is released out of the balloon in one direction, the force propels the balloon in the other direction.
 This equal but opposite force causes the balloon to fly across the string like a rocket!